 Heat 1 tablespoon oil in a wok or large deep skillet over medium-high heat.
-Cook, stirring occasionally, chicken about 6 minutes or until no longer pink; remove from pan to a medium bowl.
+Cook, stirring occasionally, chicken about 6 minutes or until no longer pink.
+Cook to internal temp of 165°F; remove from pan to a medium bowl.
 Add garlic and bell pepper to pan; cook, stirring occasionally, about 3 minutes or until crisp-tender.
 Transfer to dish with chicken.

 Heat remaining 1 tablespoon oil in pan over high heat.
 Add noodles, broth, and tamarind mixture.
 Cook, tossing occasionally, 4 to 6 minutes or until noodles absorb the liquid and are sizzling.
 Return the chicken mixture to pan; toss to combine.

 Divide noodles between plates and garnish with peanuts, onions, cilantro, and bean sprouts.
 Serve with limes and fresh chiles or chile sauce.